Zylann/SnowfeetEngine/doc/Repo management.md

 The workflow for a core fix is:
 * checkout master
 * perform the fix
+* pull master to merge eventual changes from other devs
 * push master so other can benefit your fix
 * checkout back to your branch
 * merge master to have your fix in your branch